 If your garden is growing zucchini faster than you can eat it, by all means, surreptitiously drop off some to your neighbors.
 Then, consider donating some to the food cupboard closest to you.

-Want to learn more?
-Sign up for our newsletter and stay connected.
 You can also donate food, funds and time to help us achieve our mission.
-Call (610) 873-6000 to speak to someone about getting involved or request a tour.
+Call (610) 873-6000 to speak to someone about getting involved or visit our Volunteer page.
 Thanks to you, we’re growing a healthier community.